On this page本页内容

 JSON log entries can be pretty-printed for readability.
 Here is the same log entry pretty-printed:

-, indicating that the “network” component was responsible for this particular message.
+In this log entry, for example, the key s, representing severity, has a corresponding value of I, representing “Informational”, and the key c, representing component, has a corresponding value of NETWORK, indicating that the “network” component was responsible for this particular message.
 The various field types are presented in detail in the Log Message Field Types section.

 Structured logging with key-value pairs allows for efficient parsing by automated tools or log ingestion services, and makes programmatic search and analysis of log messages easier to perform.
 Examples of analyzing structured log messages can be found in the Parsing Structured Log Messages section.